shown in other instead.

 - Delete nodes.

-Just like in case with update(), if you set any physics-based callbacks in updatePhysics() or use a PhysicalTrigger, they cannot be executed immediately, as the rendering process is already in action and they can violate it.
+By default in Async Rendering physics mode, if you set any physics-based callbacks in updatePhysics() or use a PhysicalTrigger, they cannot be executed immediately, as the rendering process is already in action and they can violate it.
 If there is one more physics iteration to go, these callbacks or a PhysicalTrigger are executed before the next updatePhysics(); if not, before the next world logic update().

 You can safely reposition or transform, create or delete nodes in your physics callback functions, as they are executed in the Main thread.